Earl of Carrick: Early rulers

 The earldom emerged in 1186, out of the old Lordship of Galloway, which had previously encompassed all of what is now known as Galloway as well as the southern part of Ayrshire.
-Though the Lords of Galloway recognised the King of Scots as their overlord, their lordship was effectively a separate kingdom, and had its own laws.
+Though the Lords of Galloway recognised the King of Scots as their overlord, their lordship was effectively a separate polity governed by its own laws.
 The first Lord recorded is Fergus, who died in 1161 leaving two sons: Uchtred and Gille Brigte (Gilbert).
 As was the custom then, the two brothers shared the lordship and the lands between them.
 In 1174, they joined with King William the Lion in his invasion of Northumberland.
 However, after King William was taken prisoner by the English, the Galwegians broke into rebellion.
 Uchtred, who remained loyal to the Scottish king, was savagely murdered by Gille Brigte's son Máel Coluim, and Gille Brigte took control of the entirety of Galloway.
 In 1175, King William was restored to liberty, and he marched an army into Galloway to bring justice upon Gille Brigte.
-However, he seems to have contented himself with exacting a fine, leaving Gille Brigte to go unharmed.
+However, he seems to have contented himself with exacting a fine, leaving Gille Brigte unharmed.

 In 1176, Gille Brigte obtained an agreement with King Henry II of England, in which he became his vassal; in exchange, he paid the English king the then enormous sum of £919 9s. and gave his son Duncan (Donnchadh) as a hostage.
 Gille Brigte then spent the next decade carrying out devastating raids on King William's territory, with the protection of the English.